ShimeiYago/design-exam/DEV_README.md

 3. `npm install`
 4. (Optional) `npx husky install`

 Step 4 is only for developer.

 ## Run application

-Run `npm start`.
+Run `REACT_APP_RESAS_APIKEY=xxx npm run start`.

+Please fill xxx with your RESAS API key.

 And open [http://localhost:3000](http://localhost:3000) to view it in the browser.